 Point spread effect.
-A point emission of light is spread by a lens into an airy disc, a blurring effect.
-The lens acts as a circular low-pass filter, i.e. its 2D Fourier spectrum is a disc.
-This is important in the CFM setup where the patterns of 0's and 1's contain dicontinuities.
-To mitigate the lens point-spread effect the above authors binned mirrors together into groups of 2×2 or 4×4 to represent a single 0 or 1 value, which narrows the Fourier response of the combined light beam coming from such a group, and is less affected by the lens.
-The major drawback is that this reduces the resolution of the recovered image by 2 or 4 times.
+A single beam (a 1 in the pattern) is spread by the lens into an airy disc on the specimen, a blurring effect.
+The lens acts as a disc low-pass filter, i.e. its Fourier spectrum is a disc.
+This is important in the CFM setup where multiple beams must be combined into one measurement.
+To mitigate the lens point-spread effect the above authors binned mirrors together into groups of 2×2 or 4×4 to represent a single value, which narrows the Fourier response of the combined light beam coming from such a group, and is less affected by the lens.
+The major drawback is that this reduces the resolution of the recovered image by 2 or 4, to max 256×256 and 128×128 respectively.
 This is a serious limitation: as we shall see, CS recovery improves with resolution so limiting to low resolutions causes a cap in performance.
 Also, the point-spread function (PSF) of the lens was ignored during the CS minimization recovery.